onurersel/anim/README.md

 }
 ```

 It supports a bunch of easing functions and chaining multiple animations.
-It's a wrapper on Apple's `UIViewPropertyAnimator` on its core.
+It's a wrapper on Apple's `UIViewPropertyAnimator` on its core, and falls back to `UIView.animate` on versions before iOS 10.

-It only supports iOS 10 at the moment.
+It only supports iOS at the moment.

 # Installation